ome/www.openmicroscopy.org/_posts/2014-10-16-file-formats.md

 So why isn't there a single standard for image files?

-There are have been several efforts to standardise image file formats-- DICOM, OME-TIFF, NifTi and cellH5 are just some examples.
+There are have been several efforts to standardize image file formats-- DICOM, OME-TIFF, NifTi and cellH5 are just some examples.
 We've discussed the advantages and disadvantages of various standards previously ([Linkert et al, 2010](http://jcb.rupress.org/content/189/5/777l)).
 Overall,